 If your cat has a history of infections or is displaying other symptoms which raise your veterinarian’s index of suspicion he will need to perform some tests to determine the cause.
 These may include:

 - Complete blood count, biochemical profile and urinalysis to evaluate the overall health of your cat, look for abnormalities in the blood cells and signs of infection.

 - Blood tests for FIV or FeLV.

 A cat whose immune system isn’t working as well as it should need some extra precautions to reduce his risks of catching diseases or parasites.
 Some ways you can do this include:

-Regular veterinary checkups
+Schedule regular veterinary checkups

 Bi-annual wellness visits are necessary for cats whose immune systems are compromised.

 Always watch for minor signs of sickness and act

 Pet owners who have immunocompromised cats should never use a wait and see approach when it comes to the health of their cat.
 Seek veterinary care at the first sign of any symptoms.